charles-ramirez/pandas_practice/README.md

 # pandas_practice
 Uploading some practice datasets I did along the way to gain more experience.

-Credit to Keith Galli (https://www.youtube.com/@KeithGalli) for the support and guidance :)
+Pokemon Data Analysis: Credit to Keith Galli (https://www.youtube.com/@KeithGalli) for the support and guidance :)